Market Square Arena: Scoreboard

 Market Square Arena's original center-hung scoreboard was an American Sign & Indicator scoreboard with monochrome matrix screens, similar to those which would be installed at Arizona Veterans Memorial Coliseum and Joe Louis Arena.
-Its replacement, another American Sign & Indicator scoreboard, but with a color matrix screen on each side, was installed in time for the 1985 NBA All-Star Game held in the city and remained at the arena for the rest of its life, where it would later be complemented by front-projection video screens on each end of the arena.
+Its replacement, another American Sign & Indicator model, but with a color matrix screen on each of its four sides, was installed in time for the 1985 NBA All-Star Game held in the city and remained at the arena for the rest of its life, where it would later be complemented by front-projection video screens on each end of the arena.

 Demolition

-The Pacers moved to the new Conseco Fieldhouse, now Gainbridge Fieldhouse, for the 1999–2000 NBA season, and Market Square Arena was demolished on July 8, 2001, in a multimillion-dollar implosion.
-It only took 12 seconds to demolish the arena completely.

-Prior to the demolition, the basketball court surface was removed.
-It is now housed at the National Institute for Fitness and Sport in White River State Park.
+The Pacers moved to the new Conseco Fieldhouse, now Gainbridge Fieldhouse, for the 1999–2000 NBA season, and Market Square Arena was demolished on July 8, 2001, in a multimillion-dollar implosion performed by Controlled Demolition, Inc. It only took 12 seconds to demolish the arena completely.
+The arena's basketball floor remains preserved and housed nearby within the National Institute for Fitness and Sport in White River State Park.

 The site of the former arena was a parking lot for over a decade.
 The parking lot held a memorial to Elvis Presley, who played his final concert at MSA on June 26, 1977.
 The memorial was designed and built by Alan Clough.

 In January 2017, Cummins opened its Global Distribution Headquarters on the southern half of the site.
-A 28-story apartment building named 360 Market Square and containing a 40000 sqft Whole Foods Market store opened in March 2018, with the Elvis memorial placed on the sidewalk adjacent to the building.
+A 28-story apartment building named 360 Market Square and containing a 40000 sqft Whole Foods Market store opened in March 2018 on the northern half.
+The Elvis memorial was then placed on the sidewalk adjacent to 360 Market Square.